“As a result of taking the online course, my students’ interest in English classes has increased considerably,” claims Ndeye.

-It is this community that she created when she was part of the E-Teacher Professional Development Workshop.
+It is this community that she created when she was part of the OPEN - Online Professional English Network Development Workshop.

 “We had managed to bring our cultures together and form a big family to support each other and share some wonderful moments of friendship,” says Ndeye.